Governance Without the Monolith

 The risks may have been discussed.

-But the system did not capture the story as the work moved.
+The system simply did not capture the story as the work moved.

 Evidence captured late is evidence reconstructed under duress.